tuupola/branca-php/README.md

 The authentication tag is 128 bits ie. 16 bytes.
 This is the [Poly1305](https://en.wikipedia.org/wiki/Poly1305) message authentication code.
-It is used to make sure that the payload, as well as the non-encrypted header has not been tampered with.
+It is used to make sure that the payload, as well as the non-encrypted header have not been tampered with.

 ## Contributing